jeffpooley/sdk/docgen/doc-snippets/querying.md

 ###### Enum filters

 For attributes that are enums, you can filter on the enum values.
-You cannot do `contains` queries.
+Note that you cannot provide `contains` queries on enums.

 ```ts
 const issues = await pubpub.collection.getMany({